LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 To address this challenge, the thesis proposes the development of a comprehensive hardware and software framework.
 The hardware system aims to selectively measure magnetic fields at various locations or fully around a permanent magnet using different sensors.
 Several existing open-source software solutions implement individual parts, but do not provide a complete data processing pipeline from acquisition to analysis, and their data storage formats are not compatible with each other.
-The accompanying open-source software for this thesis is designed not only to facilitate measurements with different sensors but also to enable the characterisation of different objects.
+The accompanying open source software for this work is not only designed to enable measurements with various sensors, but also to characterise permanent magnets, magnetic fields and the sensors themselves.

 The sensor testing process involves three key test procedures for two digital sensors.
 Firstly, the background noise for both sensors is quantified by measuring with the sensors in a constant environment without any magnets.
 Secondly, the linearity of the magnetic fields is measured for all sensors to detect deviations from the estimated ideal magnetic curve.